Table of Contents

 It must be delivered to HMRC online no later than 12 months after the end of the company’s accounting period for Corporation Tax.

-If you do business as a limited company, you have to register for Corporation Tax within three months of starting to do business.
-You will pay 19% Corporation Tax on the taxable profits your business generates.
+If you operate through a limited company, you have to register for Corporation Tax within three months of starting to do business.
+The following rates of Corporation Tax will apply to the taxable profit your business generates in the 2023/24 tax year:

 HMRC will not send you a Corporation Tax bill.
-You’ll calculate and report your Corporation Tax liability by referring to your accounting records and preparing a Company Tax Return.
+You’ll calculate and report your tax liability by referring to your accounting records and preparing a Company Tax Return.

-If you owe any Corporation Tax, it must be paid to HMRC 9 months and 1 day after the end of your Corporation Tax accounting period.
+If you owe any tax, it must reach HMRC 9 months and 1 day after the end of your Corporation Tax accounting period.

 If no tax is owed, you must tell HMRC before the payment deadline by: